Syrian insurgents capture central city of Hama in another blow to Syrian president

 The capture of Hama, Syria’s fourth largest city, is another blow to Assad days after insurgents captured much of the northern city of Aleppo, the country’s largest city.

-Al-Golani, leader of the most powerful insurgent group in Syria the Hayat Tahrir al-Sham, publicly toured Aleppo city Wednesday.
-He spoke about Hama on Thursday from an undisclosed location in what appears to be a video filmed with a mobile phone.
+Al-Golani is the leader of the most powerful insurgent group in Syria, Hayat Tahrir al-Sham, which long served as al-Qaida’s branch in Syria and is considered a terrorist group by the U.N. as well as countries including the U.S. He publicly toured the city of Aleppo on Wednesday and spoke about Hama on Thursday from an undisclosed location in what appears to be a video filmed with a mobile phone.

 On Thursday morning, Syrian insurgents said they entered Hama after three days of intense clashes with government forces on its outskirts, part of an ongoing offensive.